davidmerfield/Blot/config/guides/development-environment.md

 export BLOT_MAILGUN_KEY=blah
 ```

+In future, I would like to make the ```BLOT_CACHE_DIRECTORY``` and ```BLOT_MAILGUN_KEY``` environment variables non-essential.

+Blot also depends on the existence of a few directories.
+This is because they are hard-coded into the configuration files for Redis and NGINX.
+In future, I would like to generate these configuration files and directories automatically based on the ```BLOT_DIRECTORY``` environment variable.
+For now, you will have to create them manually.

 Symlink the repo directory to `/var/www` (may need to create `/var/www` with `sudo mkdir -p /var/www`):

 ```sh